kubo/ruby-oci8/README.md

 =================

 Ruby-oci8 is a ruby interface for Oracle Database.
-The latest version is available for all Oracle versions after Oracle 9i including Oracle Instant Client.
+The latest version is available for all Oracle versions after Oracle 10g including Oracle Instant Client.

-If you need to use Oracle 8, use ruby-oci8 2.0.6.
+Use ruby-oci8 2.0.6 for Oracle 8 or use ruby-oci8 2.1.8 for Oracle 9i.

 What's new
 ==========